Erb’s Palsy is a nerve injury which effects the movement of a child’s hand, arm and shoulder.

 With a very bad injury to the brachial plexus, a child may have a droopy eyelid on the side of the injured arm.

 Erb’s Palsy Physiotherapy

 For a child diagnosed with Erb’s Palsy, the treatment available includes: Physiotherapy, Occupational Therapy, Hydrotherapy, Nerve Grafts or Tendon/Muscle Release.

 Treatment within the first year of life can have a significant impact on a child’s recovery.

 Physiotherapy is used to teach parents exercises for their child to keep the arm limber as part of the rehabilitation process.

 But, if progress is not being made, other options need to be explored.
 In some cases, surgery is needed for a child to have the chance to gain function in their shoulder, arm and/or hand.

 Melanie Lidstone-Land, expert clinical negligence lawyer at Swain & Co Solicitors, says, “Most cases of Erb’s Palsy could have been prevented.
 Mistakes made during pregnancy, labour and birth can result in injury to the brachial plexus and result in a child being diagnosed with Erb’s Palsy.”

 Erb’s Palsy Compensation Claims

-If your child has been injured during birth or your pregnancy was mismanaged, resulting in your child being diagnosed with Erb’s Palsy, Patrick can help you and your family.
+If your child has been injured during birth or your pregnancy was mismanaged, resulting in your child being diagnosed with Erb’s Palsy, Melanie can help you and your family.